 Any loss in shower water pressure is an annoyance, even if it’s just a short disruption due to a flushed toilet.
-And of course, it’s much worse if it’s a chronic problem that makes it harder to rinse away shampoo and soap.
+And, of course, it’s much worse if it’s a chronic problem that makes your shower experience uncomfortable.
 There are several ways of fixing and preventing this common problem, but they vary depending on the root cause.
 Learn more about how to increase hot water pressure in the shower and avoid the most common culprits.

-This type of valve mixes hot and cold water together at a certain pressure level.
-When the toilet flushes, cold water is diverted to refill the tank, which causes a pressure drop in the cold water line.
-It takes a pressure balancing valve a couple of seconds to adjust, during which time the water may turn very hot because the valve isn’t getting all the cold water it needs.
-And then when the valve does adjust, it does so by reducing the pressure coming from the hot water line, resulting in an overall drop in pressure.
+This is because this type of valve mixes hot and cold water together at a certain pressure level.
+So, when the toilet flushes, cold water is diverted to refill the tank, which then causes a pressure drop in the cold water line.
+Because it takes a pressure balancing valve a couple of seconds to adjust, the shower water may suddenly turn very hot because the valve isn’t getting all the cold water it needs.
+Then when the valve adjusts, it reduces the pressure coming from the hot water line, resulting in an overall drop in pressure.

-Fortunately, there’s another type of shower valve that allows you to avoid this problem entirely.
-It’s called a thermostatic mixing valve, and it offers separate controls for water temperature and pressure, so you won’t ever have to worry about a toilet flush causing low water pressure.
+How To Avoid It: Install a thermostatic mixing valve.
+This valve offers separate controls for water temperature and pressure, so you won’t ever have to worry about a toilet flush causing low water pressure.
 Call your trusted plumber to ask about upgrading to one of these valves.

 Malfunctioning Diverter Valve

-If you have a bathtub and shower combo, you probably have a diverter valve -- a knob or switch that diverts water from the bathtub faucet up to the showerhead.
-These valves can malfunction or break after so many years of service, and the result could be that the valve can’t open enough to send full water pressure to the showerhead.
+Cause: If you have a bathtub and shower combo, you probably have a diverter valve.
+This knob or switch diverts water from the bathtub faucet up to the showerhead.
+Over time, these valves can malfunction or break, causing them not to send full water pressure to the showerhead.
 This often results in water flowing at full pressure from the bathtub, but not the showerhead.

 Water Pressure Reduction Valve Needs Adjustment